-Support coordination consists of the coordination of supports and services that will assist recipients who receive Louisiana Children's Choice Waiver services in gaining access to needed waiver and other Medicaid services, as well as needed medical, social, educational and other services, regardless of the funding source.
+Support coordination consists of the coordination of supports and services that will assist recipients who receive Children's Choice Waiver services in gaining access to needed waiver and other Medicaid services, as well as needed medical, social, educational and other services, regardless of the funding source.
 Recipients/families choose a support coordination agency through the Freedom of Choice listing provided by the Medicaid data contractor upon acceptance of a waiver opportunity.
 The support coordinator is responsible for convening the person-centered planning team comprised of the recipient, recipient's family, direct service providers, medical and social work professionals, as necessary, and advocates, who assist in determining the appropriate supports and strategies to meet the recipient's needs and preferences.
+The support coordinator shall be responsible for the ongoing coordination and monitoring of supports and services included in the recipient's POC.